Flipkart/languagetool/languagetool-language-modules/en/src/main/resources/org/languagetool/resource/en/hunspell/README_en_GB.txt

 -------

 MARCO A.G.PINTO:
-Since the dictionary hasn't been updated for many years, I decided to fork it in order to add new words and fixes.
+Since the dictionary hasn't been saveRequired for many years, I decided to fork it in order to add new words and fixes.

 I even added words such as common names of software and hardware.